myHandiQR myHandiQR

 You write the profile with your loved one

-With their consent, or as their guardian.
-Outlines suited to each situation (cognitive, aging, multiple disabilities).
+With their consent, or as a legal guardian.
+Templates adapted (cognitive, aging, multiple disabilities).
 Login details you can share with a relative.
-If you get stuck on the wording, a Rephrase button tidies up your draft.
-You approve what works for you.
+If you're stuck for words, a Rephrase button tidies up your draft.
+You approve what feels right.

 02

-Home-care worker, neighbor, accessible transport, extended family.
-Each one scans it and reads your profile in 30 seconds.
+Home care aide, neighbor, adapted transport, extended family.
+Everyone scans it and reads your profile in 30 seconds.

 03

-A new home-care assistant doesn't know about Alzheimer's?
-They click, and they get the explanation suited to their role.
+A new home care worker doesn't know about Alzheimer's?
+They click, they get the explanation adapted to their role.
 Right away.

 QR de Hélène